benoitboyer/Zappar_coding_challenge/readme.md

 and recreate the build:
 `npm start`

+## Project Structure
+The DRF API is inside the `profiles` app, the views and serializer are inside the src folder.

+The projet settings are inside `coding_challenge`

+The Frontend is inside `frontend` which is also a django app.

+You can find the uncompiled js source inside `frontend/src`

 ## How to use
 On the page you will see an empty card.
 You have  2 options: